Inspection Basics#

 • exit the application (close the window, navigate to File ‣ Quit, or press Ctrl+Q).

-By design, there is no manual way to save the inspection results.
+By design, there is no manual way to save inspection results.
 The Ctrl+S shortcut updates the redshift in Inspection Results only, and for the *.csv file to be saved you still need to trigger one of the two events listed above.

 Exporting a FITS table#